ifra6387/PdfMasterTool/OAUTH_SETUP.md

 # Google OAuth Setup for Replit

-## Redirect URI Mismatch Fix
+## Fixing iframe Restrictions & Redirect URI Issues

-When setting up Google OAuth with Supabase on Replit, you need to configure the correct redirect URIs in your Google Cloud Console.
+When using Google OAuth with Supabase on Replit, you may encounter two main issues:
+1. **iframe Restrictions**: Google blocks authentication inside iframes for security
+2. **Redirect URI Mismatch**: URIs in Google Console don't match your Replit domain

+This guide addresses both issues with popup-based authentication.

 ### Required Redirect URIs